Experience the wonders of Kakadu, Arnhem Land and the Cobourg Peninsula in style on this unique 5 day 4WD safari

 Tours are suitable for children 7 years and above.

 Professional guide/driver, transfers ex Darwin in Luxury Toyota Landcruiser 4WD• Corroboree Billabong cruise fee • All Kakadu, Arnhem Land and Cobourg Peninsula permits and entry fees • Arnhem Land royalties • Marine conservation activities • Accommodation and camp fees • Personal water bottle • Meals and activities as stated.

-Alcoholic drinks • items of a personal nature • travel insurance • travel to the Darwin departure point.
+Alcoholic drinks (BYO available) • items of a personal nature • travel insurance • travel to the Darwin departure point.